asi345/Intel-SGX-Enclave-Application/README.txt

 $ cat App_B_output.txt

 The output files shows an execution flow and confirms the tasks that were done.
-One could check if the challenge was successful by checking if the outpus are positive.
+One could check if the challenge was successful by checking if the outputs are positive.
 If in the output of App A, 'A HAS VERIFIED THE RESPONSE FROM B AS TRUE' is written, then it means that the challenge is solved successfully.
 If in the output of A, 'A HAS VERIFIED THE RESPONSE FROM B AS FALSE' is written, then it